We are delighted to announce CoderDojo Coolest Projects 2014 is open to all dojos

 We will be opening entries shortly on this site.
 In the mean time you can be thinking about your next coolest idea.
-If you want us to keep you posted add your details here.
 Examples include games, scratch, slick website or advanced programming idea.

 Later this year you will be invited to a full day out where you will present your project with all the other dojos.
 We will have our surprise judging panel on hand to check out your work.
 It's a huge achievement building and presenting your own project.
 As reward you will receive a CoderDojo Project's belt.